How to Prepare For a Ski Trip In a Motorhome

 16. Be prepared for bad conditions

-We were once stuck in snow on the French motorway.
-With no where to go except a service station, until snow ploughs tried to clear one lane overnight.
+For example, we were once stuck in snow on the French motorway just south of Calais, with no where to go except a service station as the motorway had to close.

 17. Stock up on food and necessities beforehand.